Whale Watching in Victoria, British Columbia

 As we headed out towards the open water she mentioned that the sightings have been low lately with many of the whales/dolphins starting to migrate and that we were probably too late for the humpback whales.
 Just as I started to feel a little bit of disappointment we saw our first orca!
 What an amazing experience!
 We were a respectable distance from the whales but thanks to the Zodiak I felt so close.
 You could see so many of their features.
 They were so beautiful and powerful.
 I loved them all.

-Soon we were noticing orcas all around us, there were so many!
+Soon we noticed orcas all around us, there were so many!
 I was in awe and honestly a little nervous (they are called killer whales for a reason).
 However, they are not whales.
 Orcas actually belong to the dolphin family.
 Our guide told us how to tell the difference between males and females (the male dorsal fins are much bigger).
-She then explained to us that since she had seen a member from each of the resident pods, as well as some traveling orcas, that we were in the presence of around 90 orcas!
+She then explained to us that since she had seen a member from each of the resident pods, as well as some traveling orcas, we were in the presence of around 90 orcas!
 She said she had not seen this many individuals out on a trip in quite a while.
 She could tell them apart and even had names for each of them.
 I believed her and I, too, want to be on a first-name basis with a whole bunch of killer whales.

-If only I had a telephoto lens… | Earthtones Travel + Design Blog | Roo Bea Design Co
+If only I had a telephoto lens…

 Dreams really do come true!

 After everyone on the boat had taken a million pictures each, our tour guide asked if we would like to move on in hopes of seeing a humpback whale or if we would like to stay put and enjoy the current situation (which was very good indeed).
 I nervously looked around hoping that the others on the boat would want to go off looking for my favorite whales.
-Then in unison everyone said, “humpback whales”!
+Then in unison, everyone said, “humpback whales”!
 We started towards an area with the best chances, stopping every once in a while to radio out to boats in the area for updates.
 We got a tip that some humpbacks had been spotted!
 We took off, the ocean spraying all around the boat.
 I was so hopeful and so excited!
 I could barely contain myself.

-We were eagerly scanning the horizon when a massive humpback whale rocketed out of the water, twirled in the air and then landed on the surface, creating a giant splash!
+We were eagerly scanning the horizon when a massive humpback whale rocketed out of the water, twirled in the air, and then landed on the surface, creating a giant splash!
 A humpback whale breached in front of my very own eyes!
 I couldn’t believe it.
 In all actuality the whale was quite a ways from our boat and due to the distance didn’t really seem all that big, but you know they are the size of a bus, so my mind filled in the gaps.

 We spent a while longer casually following the two humpback whales.
 This is not the easiest thing to do since they only surface, on average, every 7-15 minutes.
 The waits were so worth it, even if it was just to catch a glimpse of them.
 No more spectacular breaches, just a lot of dorsal fins and tails.
 I wanted to jump in the water and get a good look at them - I was wearing a survival suit after all...